15 Habits That Will Grow Your Happiness

 3. Cultivate realistic thinking.
 You don’t necessarily have to be a positive thinker.
 Sometimes healthy skepticism is appropriate.
 Try to be balanced in your thinking, though: For example, what is the evidence for (insert worrisome thought or idea)?
 What are the implications?
 How likely is it to happen?
 What coping skills do you have in place if the worst were to happen?

 4. Connect with others.
 We are inherently social and have a fundamental need for belonging.
 Having social support is a buffer in times of stress.
 Connecting with others can also help put problems in perspective; others can give you useful feedback.

 8. Focus on the good.
 Write down three good things that happen each day.
 Take pictures.
 Journal.
 Keep scrapbooks (they don’t have to be fancy).
 This helps reorient our brains to the fact that things are actually going pretty well.
-Dr. Rick Hanson, author of the new book, Hardwiring Happiness, has popularized this phrase—"focus on the good."
+Rick Hanson, author of the book Hardwiring Happiness, has popularized this phrase: "focus on the good."

 10. Fake it.
 Studies show that if your face is in a smiling position (such as holding a pen long-ways in your mouth), it sends signals to your brain that you are happy.
 If you don’t want to put a pen in your mouth, simply focus on turning up the corners of your mouth ever so slightly.
 Imagine that even your eyes are smiling.